pajanne/dashboard-summer16/README.md

 The first metrics to look at are yield and Q30.
 They should be displayed using box plots on a monthly basis.

+**Here are the metrics CRUKCI Genomics Core would like to see on the report:**
+1. Yield on Hiseq 4000, 2500 and Miseq (box plot with Millions of reads.
+It could also show the average yield which would be useful to know month by month).
+It could be one box plot generated every month, one for each platform.
+2. Quality - %Bases Q30 across the 3 platforms (box plot per platform)
+3. Turnaround time – median wait time across the platforms

 #### Interesting read and useful links
 - [GitHub Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 - [Python's Web Framework Benchmarks](http://klen.github.io/py-frameworks-bench/)